ABOUT TOGETHER FOR GOOD

 Founded in 2017, Together for Good connects volunteers from local churches with isolated parents and vulnerable children.

 At TFG, we provide wrap-around, relational care that helps to stabilize families, so that they can move beyond a crisis.
-There are four primary ways that our volunteers serve: hosting children during a crisis (hostings range from one day to one year); hosting children for shorter periods (typically a weekend), so that parents are able to experience respite relief; building relationships with parents through parent advocacy; and meeting the practical needs of parents, such as meals or transportation.
+There are four primary ways that our volunteers serve: hosting children during a crisis (hostings range from one day to one year); hosting children for shorter periods (typically a weekend), so that parents are able to experience respite relief; building relationships with parents through parent advocacy; and meeting the practical needs of parents, such as meals.

 SERVE WITH A LOCATION NEAR YOU